ctrlplusb/react-universally/README.md

 ## Troubleshooting ##

-___Q:___ __My dev server is failing and I can't figure out why.__
+___Q:___ __My server bundle fails to execute after installing a new library.__

-If you have recently added a library that depends on a webpack loader processing it.
-For example a library that includes some sass/css (like `react-toolbox`) then you need to make sure that you add it to the server workaround within the `externals` section of the `webpackConfigFactory`.
+This may occur if the library you added contains a file format that depends on one of your webpack loaders to process it (e.g. `react-toolbox` contains sass/css).
+For these cases you need to ensure that you add the file types to the whitelist of the `externals` section in the `webpackConfigFactory`.
 For example:

 ```
 // Anything listed in externals will not be included in our bundle.